 Your Division may want to plan ahead for potential vacancies in key positions (e.g., Executive Director, Admin Assistant).
 To identify which positions should be highest priority, consider using the Succession Management Worksheet to analyze each position for the:

-* To access these tools, please connect with your GPSC Liaison to obtain login information.
+- Succession Planning Webinar slide deck and recording (to access the recording, please connect with your GPSC Liaison for login information.

 2. Effective knowledge transfer

 Ensuring organizational knowledge and information is transferred efficiently and effectively to new team members is a key challenge during any transition.
-To support effective knowledge transfer, the following tools are recommended:
+The following tools are valuable in supporting effective knowledge transfer:

 - Contingency Planning Inventory to provide a central compilation of critical organizational information >